Indoor Air Quality Services in Northern VA, DC & Baltimore Metro Areas

 - Air scrubbers and air purifiers: When particles, gasses, chemicals, and microbes are a concern, remove these from your indoor air with a whole-house air scrubber or purifier.

-- Attic fans: This simple, energy-efficient solution ventilates your attic, so it doesn’t become too hot and humid in the summer.
+- Attic fans: An attic fan is a simple, energy-efficient solution that ventilates your attic so it doesn’t get too hot and humid in the summer.

 - R-22 conversions: For years, R-22 (Freon) was the go-to refrigerant for home air conditioning.
 It has now been phased out due to environmental concerns.
 If you have an older AC that still runs on R-22, we can convert it to a cleaner R-410A (Puron) system.

-Depend on United Air Temp for Indoor Air Quality Services in the DC Metro Area
+Depend on United Air Temp for Indoor Air Quality Services in DC, BALT & NOVA

 Since 1931, our mission has been to improve indoor air quality for families living in the DC metro area.
 Our experienced Certified Climate Consultants are ready to answer your questions and recommend the best IAQ solutions for your needs.